-Faculty who believe they have suffered discrimination on the basis of disability (including failure to reasonably accommodate) may file a complaint or consult with the Office for Equal OpportunityCompliance & Civil Rights (CCR) office at Washington State University, the Washington State Human Rights Commission, the Federal Equal Employment Opportunity Commission, and/or the Office of Federal Contract Compliance Programs.
+Faculty who believe they have suffered discrimination on the basis of disability (including failure to reasonably accommodate) may file a complaint or consult with the Office for Equal Opportunity at Washington State University, the Washington State Human Rights Commission, the Federal Equal Employment Opportunity Commission, and/or the Office of Federal Contract Compliance Programs.
 It is against Washington State University policy and state and federal laws to retaliate against an individual who files a complaint of discrimination, participates in an investigation, or opposes illegal discrimination.